gdbroman/broman.blog/_posts/2020/2020-08-18-ultimate-winners.md

 category: poems
 ---

-There are fighters - and there are apathetics.
+There are fighters

-Troublemaking winners, and lazy losers.
+And there are apathetics

+Troublemaking winners

+And lazy losers

-There are also those who *don’t* fight, but still succeed.
+There are also those who don’t fight, but still succeed

-They don’t declare war.
+They don’t declare war

 Nor surrender!

-They are the non-competitors; the still and happy.
+They are the non-competitors

+Still and happy

-The ultimate winners.
+The ultimate winners